vuquangpham/cinema-dashboard/README.md

 ### API Endpoint

 - I have used API from [omdbapi](https://www.omdbapi.com/).
 You have to generate an API key to use this API.
-I have updated my API key into my respository without env variable, so you can use my API key to generate movie.
+I have updated my API key into my respository without env variable, so you can use my API key to generate movie

 ### Pattern

-Coding with pattern, it helps me a lot, especially in structuring file/folder, managing and expanding my code in the nearly future.
+Coding with pattern, it helps me a lot, especially in structuring file/folder, managing and expanding my code in the nearly future

 I have used 2 popular pattern:

-- MVC (model - view - controller) Pattern to structure Javascript code.
+- MVC (model - view - controller) Pattern to structure Javascript code
-- 7 - 1 Architecture CSS.
+- 7 - 1 Architecture CSS

 ### Module Bundler

-- Webpack is my choice 😍.
+- Webpack is my choice 😍
 - You can use another module bundler:
   - Parcel (easy for newbie without config)
   - Browserify